Nekidev/anime-api/docs/README.md

 - `nsfw`: (`bool`) Wether the images with that category are necessarily nsfw or not.
 - `images`: (`Optional[int]`) The amount of images that the category has.
 This will only be set if the category is fetched by its ID.

-*The documentation for Nekos API is incomplete*
+*The full documentation for Nekos API can be found [here](https://nekos.nekidev.com/docs/libraries/python).*

 ## Anime Facts Rest API